jaysoo/node-acme/README.md

 # node-acme

-This is an example of how lockfile handling can be done with a Node backend server and the new TypeScript solution setup.
+This is an example of how workspace libs and lockfile handling can be done with a Node backend server and the new TypeScript solution setup.

 A Docker build, run, and push setup is also included.